vpavlenko/triplog/README.md

     00:34
-    You can close this file and open it again: just run the launching command, and the plugin will obtain start time from the first line.
+    You can close this file and open it again: just run the launching command, and the plugin will restore the start time from the first line.

 Tested with Sublime Text 3.